- What Is RA?

 What is rheumatoid arthritis?

-Signs and symptoms of RA in the joints include
+Signs and symptoms of rheumatoid arthritis (RA) in the joints include the following:

 - Tender, warm and swollen joints

 - Joint stiffness is usually worse in the mornings and after inactivity